kimfetti/kimfetti.github.io/_drafts/2019-10-09-youtube-data.md

 ## Transcripts
-- navigate to a link previously found (click or direct Selenium to this url)
+- navigate to a link previously found (click or direct Selenium to this url) -- no selenium!
 - ... how to do this?
+-schweettt... use youtube_transcript_api tool as CLI or python import library -need to know more about the YT api (calls per hour limit?)  if this gets turned off, go back to selenium.

 ## Conclusion